timothytrippel/mywebsite/README.md

 #### D. third_party/

 The `third_party` directory contains third party styling and scripts used to construct this website.
-All third party files are accompanied with lincense headers that dictate their terms of use.
+All third party files are accompanied with license headers that dictate their terms of use.

 ### II.
 Generating/Testing the Site Locally